Oracle: Oracle at Dodona

 Dodona in northwestern Greece was another oracle devoted to the Mother Goddess identified at other sites with Rhea or Gaia, but here called Dione.
 The shrine of Dodona, set in a grove of oak trees, was the oldest Hellenic oracle, according to the fifth-century historian Herodotus, and dated from pre-Hellenic times, perhaps as early as the second millennium BC, when the tradition may have spread from Egypt.
 By the time of Herodotus, Zeus had displaced the Mother Goddess, who had been assimilated to Aphrodite, and the worship of the deified hero Heracles had been added.
 Dodona became the second most important oracle in ancient Greece, after Delphi.
 At Dodona, Zeus was worshipped as Zeus Naios or Naos (god of springs Naiads, from a spring under the oaks), or as Zeus Bouleos (chancellor).
 Priestesses and priests interpreted the rustling of the leaves of the oak tree that stood on this spot as Zeus' sanctuary to determine the correct actions to be taken.

 Oracle at Abae

 The oracle of Abae was one of the most important oracles.
 It was almost completely destroyed by the Persians during the Second Persian invasion of Greece.

 Other oracles

 Erythrae near Ionia in Asia Minor was home to a prophetess.

 Trophonius was an oracle at Lebadea of Boeotia devoted to the chthonian Zeus Trophonius.
 Trophonius was a Greek hero nursed by Europa.

 Near the Menestheus's port or Menesthei Portus (Μενεσθέως λιμήν), modern El Puerto de Santa María, Spain, was the oracle of Menestheus (Μαντεῖον τοῦ Μενεσθέως), to whom also the inhabitants of Gades offered sacrifices.

 At the Ikaros island in the Persian Gulf (modern Failaka Island in Kuwait), there was an oracle of Artemis Tauropolus.

-At Claros, there was the oracle of Apollo Clarius.